 If you are charged with a breach of an order, imprisonment can only be avoided through the use of an experienced criminal lawyer who can encourage the court to find the offending less serious than alleged, or simply defeat the charge completely.

-Speak to an experienced lawyer
+Speak to an experienced Domestic Violence Lawyer

 Don't delay, you need to speak with a lawyer experienced in domestic violence matters as soon as possible to protect your rights.
 Contact McMillan Criminal Law today.
-Call or book an appointment for our Brisbane or Gold Coast office.
+Call or book an appointment for our Brisbane or the Gold Coast Law office.